docknetwork/api-docs/source/index.html.md

 DID | DID stands for Decentralized Identifiers.
 It is a new type of identifier that enables verifiable, decentralized digital identity.
 A DID refers to any subject (e.g., a person, organization, thing, data model, abstract entity, etc.) as determined by the controller of the DID.
 For more information, please refer [here](https://docknetwork.github.io/sdk/tutorials/concepts_did.html).
 Anchoring | A feature that allows users to store a digest of one or more credentials (or any files) on our blockchain so that they are associated with immutable timestamps and hence can be proven to have been created at a certain point in time.
 Data Schema | The structure that describes the logical view of the data.
 It is useful to enforce a specific structure on a collection of data like a Verifiable Credential.
+Registries | A process to verify credentials in such a way that each verified credential has its own unique number.
+This process references a credential definition and specifies how revocation of that credential type will be handled.
+Schema | The structure of credentials which are shareable among issuers as they do not contain any cryptographic material and thus are created less frequently.
 Blob | Blob stands for Binary Large OBject.
 It is a collection of binary data stored as a single entity.
 The schemas are identified and retrieved by their unique blob id, which is a 32-byte long hex string.
 DID Resolver | The tool that initiates the process of learning the DID document.